-The President of the Leopoldina also serves as Chief Science Advisor to the German Federal Government in the European Science Advisers Forum (ESAF).
+The President of the Leopoldina also serves as Chief Science Advisor to the German Federal Government in the European Science Advisors Forum (ESAF).

-At EU level, the Leopoldina is active in the European Academies Science Advisory Council (EASAC), an association of the national academies of the European Union Member States.
-Since 2010, the Leopoldina hosts the EASAC office at its headquarters in Halle (Saale).
+At EU level, the Leopoldina is active in the European Academies’ Science Advisory Council (EASAC), an association of the national academies of the European Union Member States.
+From 2010 to 2021, the EASAC office was located at the Leopoldina’s headquarters in Halle (Saale).
 The Leopoldina is also a member of multinational networks of academies, such as the InterAcademy Partnership (IAP), the Federation of the European Academies of Medicine (FEAM) and the All European Academies (ALLEA).

 The Leopoldina is active in various forms of science diplomacy.
 It builds upon the reputation, the networks and the entire repertoire of science to improve international relations.

-The Leopoldina’s Human Rights Committee (HRC) supports scientists all over the world who are subject to repression for no other reason than their scientific work.
+The Leopoldina’s Human Rights Committee (HRC) supports scientists all over the world who are subject to repression because of their scientific work.

 Since 2014, the Leopoldina has been coordinating the Western Balkans Process Joint Science Conference, a science diplomacy initiative aimed at bringing the Balkan countries closer to the EU and overcoming tensions through regional cooperation.